For long-term financing and investments in all segments of the Brazilian economy, BNDES counts on several sources of funding as presented below:

 Amazon Fund

-On March 31, 2024, the total resources of the Amazon Fund, destined to finance projects to prevent, monitor and combat deforestation and promote the conservation and sustainable use of forests in the Amazon Biome, was BRL 4.7 billion, net of the 3% portion intended to cover operational costs.
+On September 30, 2025, the total resources of the Amazon Fund, destined to finance projects to prevent, monitor and combat deforestation and promote the conservation and sustainable use of forests in the Amazon Biome, was BRL 6.2 billion.

 See more information about the Amazon Fund here.